-The aim of this engagement will be to understand where policy changes are needed in China or Belt and Road partner countries that would create a favourable enabling environment for more environmentally sustainable investment.
+The aim of this engagement will be to understand where policy changes are needed in China or Belt and Road partner countries that would create a favourable enabling environment for more environmentally sustainable investment such as the adoption of circular and inclusive green economy pathways.

-To achieve this objective, UN Environment would facilitate and enhance international policy dialogue between all stakeholder groups relating to the sustainable development of the Belt and Road initiative.
-UN Environment will convene a coalition of partners and mobilize capacities within its own organization.
-The coalition includes governments, inter-governmental and non-government organizations, bilateral development agencies, and research institutes, among others, which can contribute to the green Belt and Road by offering their diverse perspectives and expertise, ensuring that Belt and Road investments conform to international norms and good practices.
+To achieve this objective, UN Environment Programme would facilitate and enhance international policy dialogue between all stakeholder groups relating to the sustainable development of the Belt and Road initiative.
+UN Environment Programme will convene a coalition of partners and mobilize capacities within its own organization.
+The coalition includes governments, inter-governmental and nongovernment organizations, bilateral development agencies, and research institutes, among others, which can contribute to the green Belt and Road by offering their diverse perspectives and expertise, ensuring that Belt and Road investments conform to international norms and good practices.